json-schema-org/website/pages/learn/file-system.md

 This guide is divided into the following sections:

-In the next phase, we introduce the idea of an `entry` schema.
-This schema functions as a plan for how each part of the file should look.
-We employ keywords like `description`, `oneOf`, and `$ref` to construct this plan, making it flexible for different kinds of entries.

-The guide goes further to detail rules customized for specific parts of each entry.
-For example, it clarifies how to precisely classify storage, defines acceptable options, and decides if something is merely readable.
-Our exploration widens to intricate plans for varied storage types, including regular disks, network storage, and temporary storage.

-To conclude, all these facets are interwoven to create a comprehensive design for the entire `fstab` file.
-The guide employs simple language and practical examples to make grasping the concepts behind JSON Schema and its role in explaining the setup of `fstab` files effortless.

 * [Introduction](#introduction)
 * [Creating the `fstab` schema](#fstab-schema)
 * [Starting the `entry` schema](#entry-schema)